 Safety Measures at Children’s Healthcare of Atlanta Facilities

-We have taken a number of important steps to make our facility as safe as possible.
-We ask you to join us in ensuring safety for all patients, visitors and staff by adhering to the following five safety measures:
+We have taken a number of important steps to make Marcus Autism Center as safe as possible.
+We ask you to join us in ensuring safety for all patients, visitors and staff by adhering to the following four safety measures:

 - All Children’s facilities will require a wellness screening for patients and visitors for signs of illness.
 Before entering our facility, everyone will have their temperature checked and be asked questions about their symptoms, including cough, fever higher than 100°F, shortness of breath, sore throat, diarrhea, vomiting, congestion and muscle aches.
 Any visitor showing signs of illness will not be allowed into our facility.

-- Everyone visiting our facility is encouraged to wear a mask from home to your child’s scheduled appointment or procedure.
+- Everyone visiting our facility is required to wear a mask from home to your child’s scheduled appointment.
 Patients and visitors are also required to wear a mask at all times during their visit.
 Whether you are in one of our waiting areas, patient rooms, restrooms, or hallways a mask must be worn.
 If you do not have a mask, we will give you one before entering our facility.

 - We encourage the practice of social distancing, which means maintaining a distance of 6 feet from other patients and visitors.
 When you arrive for your visit, you may notice signage, including special floor decals, to help make sure everyone stands six feet apart in high traffic areas.
 You may also notice that seating has been rearranged in our waiting areas in order to follow social distancing guidelines.